jesseabdul/github_fork_network/README.md

 Gephi: visualize with standard method

+look at high degree nodes, look for hubs
+	roll up the

 bipartite graph?
 temporal -> no time to do it myself, but there is time to requery the graph and compare the two sets of nodes/links